katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 .. versionadded:: 1.9

-You can calculate logs, powers, and roots of numbers with Ansible filters.
+You can calculate logs, powers, and roots of numbers with Assible filters.
 Jinja2 provides other mathematical functions like abs() and round().

 Get the logarithm (default is e)::